wp-plugins/logmytrip/readme.txt

 Stable tag: trunk

 Viewing your posts as a route plotted on a Google map is simple with this plugin.
-Just add the shortcode [logmytripmap] to a page to see the map appear.
+Just add the shortcode [logmytripmap] to a page to see the map.

 == Description ==